robertf670/spdrivercalendar/README.md

    - View your complete holiday schedule

 7. **Board Access**
-   - View Zone 3 boards (more zones coming soon)
+   - View Zone 3 boards (Note: This feature is currently disabled).
    - Access detailed shift information
    - Plan routes effectively

+8. **Submit Feedback**
+   - Use the "Feedback" option in the app menu to send feedback to the developer.

 ## Support